Instacart Shopper Taxes · 2026

 Understanding Your Instacart 1099-NEC

-Instacart issues a 1099-NEC (Nonemployee Compensation, Box 1) to full-service shoppers who earn $600 or more in a calendar year.
+Instacart issues a 1099-NEC (Nonemployee Compensation, Box 1) to full-service shoppers who cross the reporting threshold for the year.
 The form is typically available in the Instacart Shopper app and via email by late January.
 It includes all batch pay, tips, bonuses, and heavy pay paid during the year.

 If your app earnings don't match the 1099: Common causes include timing differences (a payment received in early January shows on the next year's 1099), referral bonuses handled separately, or a correction from a prior period.
 Compare the 1099 Box 1 figure against your full-year earnings in the Shopper app.
 If there's a genuine error, contact Instacart Shopper support to request a corrected form before you file.

-Earned under $600?
-No 1099 issued — but income is still fully taxable.
+Earned under $2,000?
+No 1099 issued — but the income is still fully taxable.
 Report it on Schedule C using your app earnings total or bank deposits as the source.
+This is the practical consequence of the higher threshold: more shoppers will have taxable Instacart income with no form arriving to remind them of it, which makes your own record the only record.

 Quarterly Estimated Taxes for Instacart Shoppers